-Surrounding properties are similarly zoned A-1a by the County of Hawai'i.
-Adjoining parcels are from 1.000 acre to 1.380 acres in size.
-The nearest residences are located about 150 to 200 feet away from the subject dwelling in any direction north of Ha'o Kuni Street.
-The proposed establishment of a 4-unit bed and breakfast operation accommodating a maximum of 8 guests will not subordinate the existing residential nature of these properties, approval of this request is not anticipated to have an adverse affect on the surrounding properties. - Such use shall not unreasonably burden public agencies to provide roads (C) and streets, sewers, water, drainage, school improvements, and police and fire protection.
-The requested use will not burden public agencies to provide additional services.
-Access to the property is from a gated concrete driveway connected to Ha'o Kuni Street that connects to Palani Road.
-Traffic anticipated to be generated by the proposed bed and breakfast operation is not anticipated to exceed levels typically associated with single family residential activities.
-With maximum accommodations for eight (8) guests in four (4) bedrooms, traffic generated by the bed and breakfast operation is relatively insignificant, especially when consideration is given to the fact that this bed and breakfast unit could also be utilized by a family or offered as a long term rental.
-County water is available and provided to the property.
-Wastewater from the existing dwelling is currently disposed of into one cesspool that has been approved by the State Department of Health.
-The property is situated outside of the 500 year flood plain.
-Electricity and telephone services exist on the property and police and fire services are available nearby in Kailua-Kona.
-Reviewing government agencies that provide infrastructural support facilities such as roads and water or public services did not have any comments or objections to this request. - (D) Unusual conditions, trends, and needs have arisen since district boundaries and regulations were established.
+Wastewater is currently disposed into an existing cesspool for 6 bathrooms, which is considered a large capacity cesspool that should have been abandoned by April 5, 2005.
+A condition of approval will require a proper wastewater disposal system, approved by the State Department of Health, prior to commencing the bed and breakfast operations.

+The property is situated outside of the 500-year floodway.
+Fire and Police services are located approximately five (5) miles from the property.

+(D) Unusual conditions, trends, and needs have arisen since district boundaries and regulations were established.
 In the 1960's and 1970's the State's agricultural district boundaries and regulations were established and subsequently amended pursuant to HRS Chapter 205.
 The State Land Use Commission was created in 1961, and interim regulations and temporary district boundaries became effective in 1962.
 Subsequently, the regulations and Land Use District Boundaries became effective in August of 1964.
 Since then updates to the State Land Use district boundaries have not kept pace with development on the island.
 Although the property and surrounding areas are designated for agricultural uses by both State and County land use laws, through the issuance of a Special Permit, various "non-agricultural" services may be allowed.
-In fact, due to this area's proximity to Kailua-Kona, Special Permits have been issued for bed and breakfast operations in other single-family and farm dwellings within this and other near-by subdivisions.
+In fact, due to this area's proximity to Kailua-Kona, Special Permits have been issued for bed and breakfast operations in other single-family and farm dwellings in near-by subdivisions.